dapr/docs/concepts/actors/actors_api.md

 ### Invoke Reminder

-Invokes a reminder for an actor.
+Invokes a reminder for an actor with the specified reminderName

 #### HTTP Request